 The Town of Bridgewater Board met Thursday evening to discuss new business.

-The Board approved a resolution on hazard mitigation.
+The Board approved a resolution accepting the purchased cardio monitors.

 The Board approved the payment of the General, Highway, and Water bills.